Ephfullstack/Poker_Tech_Test/readme.md

 # Poker Tech test

-This is a Wondr Medical tech test desinged to rank multiple hands of cards in descending order.
+This is a Wondr Medical tech test designed to rank multiple hands of cards in descending order.

 ### Requirements